AndreyNautilus/AndreyNautilus.github.io/content/posts/0-areas-on-hex-grid/index.md

 ---
-title: Areas on hexagon grids
+title: Areas on hexagon grid
 summary: FloodFill and Voronoi exploration
 # description: "Short description"  # will be shown in the post as subtitle
 date: '2025-06-13T17:27:03+01:00'